-- A valid driver's license
+- o A valid driver's license

 - Safe vehicle

 - Minimum of \$1,000,000 liability on their insurance (you may wish to speak to your insurance company for requirements)

-The family may decide to cover the cost of transportation during the time the worker is with their son/daughter.
+The family is responsible to cover the cost of transportation only during the time the worker is with their son/daughter.
 An average amount would be \$0.35/Km.
-This would not include the workers transportation to and from the work place.
+It does not include a workers transportation to and from the work place.

-The worker is responsible to ensure all passengers are safe, and proper seat belts and car seats are being used.
+The worker is responsible to ensure all passengers are safe.
+Proper seat belts and car seats are being used.
 It is good practise to keep a First Aid Kit in the car.
 A phone or change for the pay phone for emergencies is also helpful.